tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 Typical situations are: the value is unknown, or the value is not applicable.
 For example, you might make a module as a placeholder but you don't want to say its size or purpose.
 If such things are possible, the column is "nullable".
-Our name column cannot contain nulls, and it could be defined explicitly as "name STRING NOT NULL", but in this case that's unnecessary -- a column defined as PRIMARY KEY is automatically NOT NULL.
+The example table's name column cannot contain nulls, and it could be defined explicitly as "name STRING NOT NULL", but in this case that's unnecessary -- a column defined as PRIMARY KEY is automatically NOT NULL.

 Is a NULL in SQL the same thing as a nil in Lua?